Last Updated on February 13, 2024 by Carrie Stephens

-Crusting around a bird’s nares is often a warning that a parrot has mites.
+Crusting around a parrot’s nares is often a warning that it has mites.

 The likeliest culprit is Knemidokoptes pilae, better known as “scaly-faced mites.”
 These parasites leave a progressively larger honeycomb-like crust in their wake.

 Scaly-faced mites burrow into the cere, seeking warmth and moisture as they sustain themselves on beta-keratin.
-If a parrot has scaly-faced mites, isolate it from other birds.
+If a parrot has scaly-faced mites, isolate it from others.

 A healthy parrot should be able to breathe through the nares.
-The nostrils are likely blocked if a parrot is breathing with its beak open.
-This will likely be due to one of the following obstructions:
+The nostrils are likely blocked if a parrot breathes with its beak open.
+This will be due to an obstruction:

 Parrots use their beaks for eating, exploring their surroundings, climbing, plucking worn-out feathers, and more.
 This means a parrot may get a foreign object trapped in its nares.

-If you suspect a parrot has an object trapped in a nostril, shine a torch light into the nares.
-You’ll see a thin white surface if the nostril is empty.
-These are called conchae.
+If you suspect a parrot has an object trapped in its nostril, shine a torch light into the nares.
+You’ll see a thin white surface called conchae if the nostril is empty.

 If you can’t see the conchae, something may be obscuring your view and the parrot’s breathing ability.
-Common objects that may become trapped in a parrot’s nares include:
+Objects that may become trapped in a parrot’s nares include: